PS5 Sales Top 12 Million - Worldwide Hardware Estimates for Sep 19-25

 If there is enough stock it is entirely possible for the PS5 to beat the Switch for a week before the OLED model drops.

+The difference in price in my country is 60 euros, which is quite a bit for just a tiny upgrade.

+I think the Switch OLED is Nintendo's plan to raise the average selling price, so even they sell less Switches overall they make more profit, a good strategy for the end of life Switch market.

-I think the Switch could drop to 250k in the last week brfore the OLED launch.
+I think the Switch could drop to 250k in the last week before the OLED launch.
 It'll be a close one.

+As I said months ago the ps5 will not overtake the switch in sales at least for the whole of 2021.
+But, that's only because of lack of stock, ps5 sales would be at least 1 million a week if there was stock.

+I'm happy either way, I have PC switch and ps5, so its good to see all 3 platforms performing well so developers can invest in these platforms.

 One more last week and...welcome Switch Oled.This week is without Switch Oled preorders.If Including...